harvard-lts/fits/README.md

 Tika is installed exclusively through its pom file `tika-pom.xml`.

+DROID is installed via the `droid-pom.xml` file, and its signatures are updated by invoking `mvn -P update-droid-sigs generate-resources`.
+The signature file updates must be invoked specifically, and do not automatically run.
+Additionally, the signature file changes must be committed into git.

 ### Just

 You can optionally install [Just](https://github.com/casey/just) and use it to execute shortcut commands within the